 A 5-day practical course designed for sculptors, model-makers, prop/puppet-makers or anyone wishing to model and reproduce small forms.
 It can cater both for beginners with little prior experience or those with specific professional aims.
 Led by David Neat in Deptford, London SE8

-Participants are asked to bring some small objects for casting with them, fully 3D (for 2-part mouldmaking) and also simpler one-sided forms (or anyone who prefers can use objects from my own stock of examples).
+Participants are asked to bring some small objects for casting with them, fully 3D for 2-part mouldmaking and also simpler one-sided forms (or anyone who prefers can use objects from my own stock of examples).
 Independent projects may also be accommodated after discussion in advance if they involve the same, or similar, scheduled materials and processes ..i.e. it may be difficult to give them that much separate attention.

-The third day includes methods of shaping rigid foams (styrofoam and polyurethanes) to achieve a variety of shapes.
-By then the moulds are ready to start casting in different materials; plaster, plaster/polymer, latex, polyurethane resin (including colourants and fillers) or press-casting in Sculpey and Polymorph.
-We will also be considering alginate, metallic ‘cold casting’ with polyester resin and absorption casting using latex or clay slip.
+By the third day the moulds are ready to start casting in different materials, including the addition of colourants and fillers, or press-casting in Sculpey and Polymorph.
+We will also be considering metallic ‘cold casting’ with polyester resin and absorption casting using latex or clay slip.
 Finally attention is given to methods of painting or patination.

 For photos and more see the archived post Modelling, mouldmaking and casting course February 8 2012.
-Please bear in mind though that I am continually developing the course so some details may have changed since 2012 .. also see further in the drop-down menu attached to this ‘summary’ for a more detailed up-to-date course description and ‘reviews’ listing what people have said about their experience over the past 10 years
+Please bear in mind though that I am continually developing the course so some aspects have changed since 2012 .. also see further in the drop-down menu attached to this ‘summary’ for a more detailed up-to-date course description and ‘reviews’ listing what people have said about their experience over the past 10 years